helgoboss/helgobox/doc/user-guide.md

     - E.g. the Akai APC Key 25 has control elements of all of the mentioned domains.
 - A controller should not double-expose one single control element under different virtual control element names.
 - Main presets *support* domains.
-    - E.g. they could assign a track volume change to both the numbered multi control element 5 ("Linear" domain) and to the named multi control element `ch5/fader` ("DAW" domain) by using 2 mappings with the same target.
+    - E.g. they could assign a track volume change to both the numbered multi control element 5 ("Numbered" domain) and to the named multi control element `ch5/fader` ("DAW control" domain) by using 2 mappings with the same target.
       Then we say this preset supports both domains.

 #### DAW control

-**Supported domains:** DAW
+**Supported domains:** DAW control

 - A preset that emulates the typical "Mackie Control"-style DAW control.
 Not completely, but a large part.
 - Is compatible with any controller preset that covers the DAW domain.